 Mia Perez-Arroyo, Esq.

-Mia Perez-Arroyo, Esq. is a nationally recognized judge, civil rights attorney, and medical malpractice and employment litigator known for her high-impact litigation and advocacy for Indigenous, disability, and workers’ rights.
 She began her legal career in 1999 after graduating from UCLA School of Law and passing the California Bar on her first attempt.
-That same year, she was hired as a Deputy Attorney General in the Criminal Appeals, Writs, and Trials Division of the California Department of Justice.
-Early in her career, following the Columbine school shootings, she successfully argued a precedent-setting case that changed California law regarding school searches and reasonable suspicion on school campuses.
-Her constitutional arguments were adopted by the California Supreme Court and later included in law textbooks, helping shape statewide legal standards for student safety and civil liberties.
+That same year, she joined the California Department of Justice as a Deputy Attorney General in the Criminal Appeals, Writs, and Trials Division.
+Early in her career, in the wake of the Columbine school shootings, she successfully litigated a precedent-setting constitutional case addressing school searches and reasonable suspicion.
+Her legal reasoning was adopted by the California Supreme Court and later included in academic materials, shaping statewide standards governing student safety and civil liberties.

 • University of California, Los Angeles - School of Law - JD